JonmarCorpuz/pScripts/README.md

-LetsGCP is a general toolkit for all Google Cloud Platform users that they can use from their Cloud Shell to quickly create and deploy various Google Cloud resources.
+LetsDeploy2 is a command-line toolkit that allows users to create various resources on various Cloud Service Providers using Cloud SDKs.